William Wallace Memorial

 • See where Sir William Wallace was killed, and learn of his courageous life fighting for Scottish Independence (you can debate the accuracies of the film with your guide!);

-• Enjoy a drink on us at two different traditional pubs two pints or two glasses of wine are included on your tour;
+• Enjoy a drink on us at two different traditional pubs - two pints or two glasses of wine are included on your tour;

 • Hear about the history of the buildings, some of which date back to the Middle Ages, like the Hand and Shears Pub;

-• Learn about the distillery process and take the chance to cultivate your own palate: will it be a stout, cider or a traditional British ale?;
+• Learn about the distillery process and take the chance to cultivate your palate: will it be a stout, cider or a traditional British ale?;

 • Learn about the local area’s gruesome history, where tales of drunkards and cadavers, doctors and anatomists, and unwary pub-goers overlap;

-• Walk by St Bartholomew’s Hospital (St. Bart’s), the oldest in Europe, famous for its work on anatomy…and because of Charles Dickens, and as the place where the iconic fictional detective, Sherlock Holmes first meets Dr Watson;
+• Walk by St Bartholomew’s Hospital (St. Bart’s), the oldest in Europe, famous for its work on anatomy…and because of Charles Dickens, and as the place where the iconic fictional detective, Sherlock Holmes first meets Dr Watson

 • Wander into traditional pubs like The Viaduct Tavern and Ye Olde Cheshire Cheese (frequented by Dr Johnson) just off Fleet Street and enjoy their aged, relaxing ambience.

 Looking to quench your thirst whilst taking in London’s past?
 On this fantastic tour, you will have the pleasure of visiting some of the most historic drinking spots in the City of London.
-Enjoy some excellent locally-brewed craft beer whilst exploring the dark and chequered history of the Smithfield area.
+Enjoy some excellent locally brewed craft beer whilst exploring the dark and chequered history of the Smithfield area.

-The central meat market for London, Smithfields has been in continuous operation for more than 800 years.
+The central meat market for London, Smithfield has been in continuous operation for more than 800 years.
 Undoubtedly the most gruesome location in the capital, this ancient marketplace has long been a site of gory traditions: from the cattle that were slaughtered in its streets to the presence of countless heretic witches, public executions (of the likes of Sir William "Braveheart" Wallace) and the slaying of Wat Tyler during the Peasants’ Revolt of 1381.

 Murder and mystery define the district, which is often referenced by London’s literary legends – the nearby St Bartholomew Hospital, more commonly known as St. Barts, is where Sherlock Holmes first meets Dr Watson.
 Once described by Dickens in Oliver Twist as “the armpit of London, where animal excrement and entrails created a sea of filth”, today Smithfield thankfully operates in beautiful ornate Victorian halls - no entrails in sight!